 Arianna Huffington Shares Daughter Christina's Wedding Photos: 'Celebrating the Amazing Love'

-Isabella Huffington married Vice President of tech investment firm WndrCo LLC Paul Needham
+Christina Huffington, the daughter of the Thrive Global CEO and Huffington Post co-founder, married Vice President of tech investment firm WndrCo LLC Paul Needham

 Huffington Post co-founder and Thrive Global CEO Arianna Huffington is celebrating her daughter Christina's marriage.

 After tying the knot last year, it appears Christina and Paul Needham honored their love with an additional ceremony over the weekend.
-Huffington shared photos from the event on Instagram.
+Huffington shared photos from the event on Instagram and LinkedIn.

 Needham is the Vice President of tech investment firm WndrCo LLC and VP of Strategy at the restaurant media company The Infatuation.